Putting data-based insights at the core of your COVID-19 strategy

 - Measurement of risk aggregation and interdependencies across the value chain, which can help risk professionals and others understand the degree of contingent business interruption risk present across the enterprise.

 - Resilience metrics, specifically those that will help determine how much stress an organisation can withstand and at what points in the value chain.

 - Early warnings crisis event metrics can provide barometers for early decision paths, and provide guidance for navigating a crisis during its initial days.

 - Metrics on essential supply chain partners to help evaluate counterparty risk.

 - Businesses should remain vigilant by identifying scenarios that will require action while creating a clear path forward for each eventuality.
 That way, when data indicates a potential problem, the organisation’s pre-planned decision can lead to swift action.

 Data-Based Insights in Action

-One area in which organizations can benefit from data-based insights is in making return-to-work decisions, which should be built on a thorough understanding of probable and potential risks.
+One area in which organisations can benefit from data-based insights is in making return-to-work decisions, which should be built on a thorough understanding of probable and potential risks.
 The decision to bring employees back to a physical workplace hinges largely on when and how individual states lift restrictions.
 Still, businesses should build timelines based on their needs.
-Organizations whose employees can effectively work remotely might want to continue this practice, but the decision will be more complicated for businesses that require workers to be on site.
-These organizations will need to weigh the risk they may assume by allowing employees to resume working in close proximity.
+Organisations whose employees can effectively work remotely might want to continue this practice, but the decision will be more complicated for businesses that require workers to be on site.
+These organisations will need to weigh the risk they may assume by allowing employees to resume working in close proximity.